 They’re big ambitions, and they require a lot of investment.
 If you’re not willing to make that investment, then what the hell are you doing becoming a parent in the first place?
 It breaks my heart to realise that some people don’t want to engage with their children and give them boundaries.
 Just today at the school gate, I saw a mum waiting to collect her child and saw her other child – four or five years old – banging her scooter against the gates constantly.
 I glanced at the mum, who was staring blankly at her child, and then I looked back at the child before saying, “Don’t do that, sweetheart.
 You’ll damage the gate and your scooter.”

 The girl, quite frankly, looked astonished; her jaw actually dropped open.
 Someone had dared tell her off – albeit in a softly-softly way – and she looked at her mum for defence.
 The mum, however, was more vacant than I had appreciated; she didn’t respond in the slightest, and so the girl looked back at me with her most defiant look and edged her scooter towards the gate again.
 I just stuck my foot out and blocked her wheel from moving.
-She strode off in a huff, so I obviously did something right.
+She strode off in a huff.

 I digress.
-As well as doing all this with my son – because I want to – I also need to ensure that my own life isn’t entirely subsumed into my son’s.
+As well as spending time with my son – because I want to – I also need to ensure that my own life isn’t entirely subsumed into my son’s.
 He needs his life, and that won’t involve his dad being involved in every activity on every day.
 I have to make sure I’m setting him the boundaries, giving him inspiration, and letting him fly as much as he is confident – and even sometimes when he’s not.

 But I need him to see that the things I enjoy are still important to me; in my case, my writing, my long-distance walking, and my love of all things sci-fi.
 I’ve been able to get my son interested in writing, but not the other two quite as much; he moans if he walks any distance longer than between the kitchen and the front room, and he’s not really seen much sci-fi yet.